namhoonki/academic-kickstart/content/courses/example/_index.md

 date: "2018-09-09T00:00:00Z"
 draft: false
 lastmod: "2018-09-09T00:00:00Z"
-# linktitle: An Example Course
+linktitle: An Example Course
 menu:
   example:
     name: Overview
     weight: 1
-summary:
-PAD 6109 - Institutions and Society, Spring 2020

-sdfads
+summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
-title: Courses taught
+title: Overview
-toc: false
+toc: true
 type: docs
 weight: 1
 ---
-#

 ## Flexibility

 This feature can be used for publishing content such as: